pegeler/samplesizeCMH/README.md

 samplesizeCMH: Sample Size Calcualtion for the Cochran-Mantel-Haenszel Test
 ===============

 by Paul.
-W. Egeler M.S. and Laura Kapitula, PhD
+W. Egeler M.S.

 ## Description
 This R package provides a function for calculating the required number of